Zakat Calculator

 5. Calculate the Zakat Amount (2.5%):

-• – After fulfilling the above calculations, apply a 2.5% Zakat rate on the remaining total.
+• – After fulfilling the above calculations, apply a 2.5% Zakat rate to the remaining total.

 • – This percentage indicates the amount due to help those in need.